 - You will be asked to enable purchases.

 - Next, Google will ask you to enable the backup for your account as well as a 4 digit PIN.
-Kindly take note of your PIN.
+Make sure your PIN is something you won’t forget.

 - After setting up your Google Wallet, you will now be asked to add the debit cards of your choice.